 – Pierre ‘Leibs’ Leibbrandt and the lovely Claire.
 As students we fitted Leibs with silicon permawear contact lenses!
-He drove an Alfa Romeo;
+And we ogled the gorgeous Claire.
+He drove an Alfa Romeo.
+Was it a horrible brown colour?;

 – Gerald ‘Gelard’ the Malawian butler with ambitions of becoming a tycoon.
-Hurt that we thought mowing the lawn was in his portfolio.
+Deeply hurt and offended that we thought mowing the lawn was in his portfolio.
+Decent people would have hired a gardener and placed him under Gerrard’s command.
 He called Coolsie Boss Donut.
+Anyone who asked him to do anything he considered unreasonable, he would defer to Boss Donut.

 Brauer irresponsibly dancing on the roof of that same Opel at the late-night farewell end-of-term party held at 4 Hillside.